syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

   # ...
 ```

-In the Promise document, the scheduling is controlled via the `spec.scheduling`
+In the Promise document, the scheduling is controlled via the `spec.destinationSelectors`
 key, following the format below:

 ```yaml